Algebraic and geometric properties of homeomorphism groups of ordinals: Introduction

 \section{Introduction}

+Recall that an \emph{ordinal} is the order-isomorphism class of a totally ordered set that is \emph{well-ordered} in the sense that every nonempty subset has a smallest element.
+Every totally ordered set admits a topology---\emph{the order topology}---with a subbasis given by the open rays \( \{ x: x < y \} \) and \( \{x: y < x \} \) ranging over the elements \( y \) in the set.
+As an order isomorphism between totally ordered sets induces a homeomorphism between their respective order topologies, an ordinal has a well-defined homeomorphism type, allowing us to study the homeomorphism group of an ordinal.

-An ordinal has a natural topology given by the order topology.
-Motivated by recent results in the study of homeomorphism groups of 2-manifolds, we investigate several algebraic and geometric properties of the homeomorphisms group of ordinals.
+Motivated by recent results regarding homeomorphism groups of surfaces, we investigate several algebraic and geometric properties of homeomorphism groups of ordinals.
 We provide a discussion of this motivation from geometric topology after introducing our main results.